Mateo-tem/discord-modals/DOCS.md

 </div>

-> **A package that allows your bot of discord.js v13 to create the new Discord Modals and interact with them.**
+> **Discord-Modals is a package that allows your bot of discord.js v13 to create the new awesome Discord Modals and interact with them.**

 # 🔎 Installation